Gas vs Electric Water Heater Operating Cost Comparison 2026

 - UEF 0.95: An electric resistance tank or high-efficiency condensing gas tankless.
 (Near 100% efficient).

 - UEF 3.50+: A Heat Pump Water Heater.
-This is the magic number.
-It produces 3.5 units of heat for every 1 unit of electricity purchased.
+This is the key efficiency number: it can deliver about 3.5 units of heat for every 1 unit of electricity purchased.

 2. First Hour Rating (FHR)